Top 5 Soccer Tryout Drills

 The first player in each line will dribble their ball to the cone in the center and then quickly return to their starting position while trying to maintain control of the ball.
 As players gain confidence, the coach should encourage each player to go faster.

-4. Soccer Passing Drill- Four corners
+4. Soccer Passing Drill- Four Corners

 Within a 40×40 yard grid, create grids (that are about 5×5) in each of the four corners.
 Split your players into two teams.
 The objective of this soccer passing drill is simple: players in the middle of the larger grid need to get the ball to one of their teammates standing inside one of the smaller box grids.